 On Oct.
 22, 2020, at 7 p.m.
-Central, join the Behavioral Health Initiative (BHI) Collaborative for the third webinar in the Overcoming Obstacles webinar series: "Keys to Success: Implementation Strategies for Virtual Behavioral Health Integration."
+Central, the Behavioral Health Initiative (BHI) Collaborative held the third webinar in the Overcoming Obstacles webinar series: "Keys to Success: Implementation Strategies for Virtual Behavioral Health Integration."

 - David Leszkowitz, DO–Medical director of outpatient addiction services, Department Chair of Family Medicine, Pontiac General Hospital Pontiac, MI; medical director of inpatient addiction services adult substance and detox facility, Connor Creek Life Solutions in Detroit, MI; addictionologist, Western Wayne Family Health Centers (FQHCC)

 - Jay Shore, MD, MPH–Director of telemedicine, medical director, Steven A. Cohen Military Family Clinic at University of Colorado Anschutz Medical Campus

 - Frank Degruy, MD, MSFM–Director of primary care outreach and research, Steven A. Cohen Military Family Clinic University of Colorado Anschutz Medical Campus